alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

     Arm® Cortex®-M CPU targeted configurations.
 The default value points to the CMSIS submodule in the [ethos-u](https://git.mlplatform.org/ml/ethos-u/ethos-u.git/about/) `dependencies` folder.

-- `ETHOS_U55_ENABLED`: Sets whether the use of Ethos-U55 is available for the deployment target.
-By default, this is set and therefore application is built with Ethos-U55 supported.
+- `ETHOS_U55_ENABLED`: Sets whether the use of Ethos-U55 NPU is available for the deployment target.
+By default, this is set and therefore application is built with Ethos-U55 NPU supported.

 - `CPU_PROFILE_ENABLED`: Sets whether profiling information for the CPU core should be displayed.
 By default, this is set to false, but can